ZHaskell/docs/_posts/2021-04-20-introduce-BIO-a-simple-streaming-abstraction.md

 + Simple composable types.
 + No transformer, no lift.
-+ Easier to be used for both library and application.
++ Easier to be used for writing both processors and applications.

 The result is a type focusing on *callback transformation*: